4rm/RUAlertbot/README.md

     master=true
     processes=5
     socket=RUAlertBot.sock
-    chmod-socket=660
+    chmod-socket=666
     vacuum=true
     die-on-term=true

 As long as this .ini file is in the same directory as our WSGI application, it should be used whenever launching our webserver.

+Because we're using a socket, and not a specific port, we need to configure nginx as a reverse proxy for uWSGI.
+To do this, after installing nginx, we must go to `/etc/nginx/sites-available` and create a file named `RUAlertBot`.
+In it, we tell nginx where to direct our requests.

+    server {
+        listen 5000;
+        server_name localhost;

+        location / {
+                include uwsgi_params;
+                uwsgi_pass unix:///home/pi/Desktop/WEBSERVER/RUAlertBot.sock;
+        }
+    }

+Additionally, we must edit the `default` file in `/etc/nginx/sites-available` to listen on port 5000, because we aren't using the default 80.
+We only need to edit the first few lines to reflect this.

+    [...]
+    server {
+        listen 5000 default_server;
+        listen [::]:5000 default_server;
+    [...]

+Now we need to link our new `RUAlertBot` file to `default`, so we run `sudo ln -s /etc/nginx/sites-available/RUAlertBot /etc/nginx/sites-enabled`.
+Run `sudo nginx -t` to make sure the config files are set properly, and then run `sudo service nginx restart` to put the changes into effect.

 Now, in order to launch RUAlertbot, we just need to run `uwsgi RUAlertBot.ini`, and our server should begin running.
+We can check by going to `localhost:5000/hello` in our browser, or by checking the appropriate ngrok or FreeDNS domains.

 ## <a name="SpTh">Special Thanks</a>
 * Alan Shreve, [ngrok](https://ngrok.com/) Founder, for granting custom domain permissions for free
 * Joshua Anderson, [FreeDNS](http://freedns.afraid.org/) Founder, for being extremely helpful and for keeping FreeDNS free